What is a contingent beneficiary?

 Your primary life insurance beneficiaries are first in line to receive your payout.
 Policyowners typically name their closest relatives and/or favorite organizations as their primary beneficiaries.
 But if all your primary beneficiaries have already died when you pass away, your designated contingent beneficiary will receive the payout instead.
 Just like with a primary beneficiary, you can name any person or organization as a contingent beneficiary, and you may have one or several.

-Do I need a contingent beneficiary?
+Do you need a contingent beneficiary?

 Naming a contingent beneficiary may not be required when you purchase life insurance, but it can help make sure someone you care about receives your death benefit in case your primary beneficiaries no longer can.
-Here's how the payout process would go for a policy with a contingent beneficiary versus one without.

 - When you pass away with an active policy, your insurer will reach out to the primary beneficiaries using the contact information you've provided.

-If your primary beneficiaries are deceased and you have no contingent beneficiaries, your death benefit will be paid to your estate instead of to people or organizations you've selected.
+If your primary beneficiaries are deceased and you have no contingent beneficiaries, your death benefit will be paid to your estate instead of to people or organizations you could have selected.
 Your payout will then be subject to estate taxes and go through probate court for a judge to determine the recipient.
 Note that once your benefit is paid to your estate, it can be seized by creditors or take months to reach your heirs.

 Pro tip: